 [Read the Composed piece: International Tournaments Make For Boring Football]

-This was my only taste of the elite area that was the West Stand Upper tier.
-I was donated the ticket by an absent season ticket holder friend.
+This was my only taste of the elite area that was the west stand upper tier.
+I was donated the ticket by an absent season ticket holder.
 People here were better dressed and there was less singing.
-I saw the heavily pregnant wife of our then player Jamie Redknapp, the former pop star Louise, on the way to my seat.
+I saw the heavily pregnant wife of our then player Jamie Redknapp, former pop star Louise, on the way to my seat.
 She glowed more than Tottenham that day.
 Frank Lampard bossed the midfield for Chelsea.

 I can’t confidently recall every single visit now but there were several more which elude me.
 Probably with good reason, although it still frustrates me because I want to remember everything.
 Even the terrible games, of which there were a few.
 August 1996: Spurs 0 Everton 0, in London due to work experience.
-I remember nothing of this match except the dangerously inswinging corners of Everton full back Matt Jackson.
+I remember nothing of this match apart from the dangerously inswinging corners of Everton full back Andy Hinchcliffe.

-During a spell of almost three years living in West London up to 2010, it was possible to visit Tottenham more regularly.
-I was able to make it across town on week-nights, although at the weekends playing for a side was my choice, and it was never a cheap trip to make.
-There was one match in the North Stand upper and another in the East for a European game which was irritatingly obstructed by one of those awful pillars.
+During a spell of almost three years living in West London up to 2010, it was possible to visit Tottenham more often.
+I could make it across town on week-nights, although at the weekends playing for a side was my choice.
+There was one match in the north stand upper and another in the east for a European tie which was irritatingly obstructed by one of those awful pillars.

 [Read the Composed piece, Bale’s Wales]

 Most memorable during this time were the big matches watched on a television, usually in pubs around my patch of west London.
 Propelled by close but deserved late season wins over Chelsea and Arsenal, Gareth Bale growing in confidence, Tottenham found form and finally qualified for Champions League football.
 That decisive 1-0 victory at Manchester City thanks to a Peter Crouch goal (and a pint or three) had me merrily iPod dancing in a supermarket aisle a good half hour after the final whistle (to the joyful debut album of Passion Pit).